 Sometimes, when a certain “fan” reacts whenever I’m out, I might respond with something like this:

 It’s ironic that someone who accuses me of conjuring up a “fantasy girlfriend” has creepy photos of the aforementioned woman.
 It seems that he’s doing his own “fantasizing,” if you know what I mean.

 SIDE NOTE: During the time that wrote this review, “Mr. Fantasy” has had a lot to say about me on his blog.
 Instead of responding to it here, which will distract from this review, I’ve chosen to put my remarks here (the link has since been removed).
 By the way, my response and what I’ve said here will be the last time that I will talk about this guy on my blog.
 Unless he cooked a crappy cheeseburger or messed up a rack of ribs, nothing more needs to be said about him.

 As you can see, I have opinions about a lot of stuff.
 Although I have thought about starting a personal blog, I've shied away from it because of the amount of time it would take to maintain it.
 So for now, I'm sticking strictly to food because that's my favorite topic.
 I might reconsider my stance about personal blogging in the future, depending on my needs and wants.

 Getting back to Second Street Shoppers, my original intention was to highlight its delicious chicken tenders in a "Side Note" of my review of City Market.
 But as I was writing it, the mini-review led to mentioning things like the store's small dining area.
 Before I knew it, I had written a complete review.
 It was surprising to me that a smoothie run for a friend would lead to two reviews.

-Labels: Breakfast, Commentary, Downtown, Fried Chicken, Gas Station/Convenience Store, Pizza, Sandwiches
+Labels: Breakfast, Cheap Eats, Commentary, Downtown, Fried Chicken, Gas Station/Convenience Store, Pizza, Sandwiches